 |GIVING & GETTING USABLE FEEDBACK||* THE WARM SEAT - NOT THE HOT SEAT|

 |TOWARDS GREATER LEARNER RESPONSIBILITY||* BEYOND THE WARM SEAT|

 |EVEN MORE FEEDBACK EXERCISES!||* LINKS TO FURTHER INFORMATION (on this and other sites)|

 |GETTING GIVING AND RECEIVING FEEDBACK||* TIPS FROM ANDREW BERGIN|

-AND GETTING APPRECIATION
+GIVING AND GETTING

 CREDIT CARDS: AN APPRAISAL GAMEEach card has a short phrase such as: you tried hardest; you surprised me most; you laughed the most; you were the most predictable; you helped me most; you cared most about others etc.

 Also known as 'Computer Cards'*, this popular appraisal game, in which people pass each other cards with ready-made messages on them, is very unpopular with individuals who receive a pile of negative cards.
 (There are better and more sensitive ways of providing critical feedback!)
 Even if played with cards with only positive messages, those who receive no cards at all do not feel very positive!
 This game works best when the reviewer knows the group very well and can more or less predict (a) who will get which cards and (b) how each person will respond to what they are likely to receive.
 This game works well as a reviewing technique if the cards refer to specific events during the activity being reviewed.